edmulraney/aurelia-fire/README.md

 # aurelia-fire
-A Firebase adaptor for Aurelia
+A Firebase adapter for Aurelia